Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Introduction

-In modified theories of gravity, the Newtonian constant $G$ in equation (\ref{eeq}) is replaced with the effective gravitational constant $G_{eff}$ to indicate the modifications in the respective modified gravity theories \cite{tsujikawa2007, tsujikawa2008,dombriz2008, zheng2011, mirzatuny2014, bahamonde2021}.
 In the present work, we examine a category of modified gravity theories whereby the gravitational action incorporates a comprehensive function $f(Q, C)$, with $Q$ and $C$ representing the non-metricity scalar and its deviation from the conventional Levi-Civita based Ricci scalar $\mathring{R}$, respectively.
 This kind of modified symmetric teleparallel gravity was initially presented in \cite{capozzielo2023,avik2023a}, along with its basic cosmological formulations, which were explored in three distinct affine connection situations.
 Subsequently, the $\Lambda$CDM reconstruction of such theories has been carried out in \cite{gadbail2023}.
+Several cosmological aspects of $f(Q,C)$ theory have been studied, in both theoretical and observational grounds, for reference see \cite{samaddar2025, sadatian2024, alruwaili2025, bhoyar2025, myrzakulov2025, chandra2024, zotos2024, mmaurya2024, maurya2024, de2023, paliathanasiss2024, dixit2024, usman2024, murtaza2025}.
 In this theory, the boundary term $C$ represents the fourth-order contributions to the field equations, like the $f(\mathring{R})$ theories of gravity and unlike the second order field equations of GR.

 This paper is organized as follows: